News

 Financial Services and Healthcare

-In financial services, companies are deploying agents to automate processes, improve customer service, and enhance fraud prevention.
-Nacho Torre of Ibercaja sees agent-based AI as an extension of generative AI.
-Ibercaja is in the early stages of agentic AI implementation, focusing on regulatory and operational aspects.
-They are identifying and classifying AI systems, assessing risks, and defining a governance model.
+In the financial services sector, companies are deploying AI agents to automate processes, improve customer service, and enhance fraud prevention.
+Nacho Torre of Ibercaja noted that agentic AI is an extension of generative AI, with early implementations focusing on regulatory and operational aspects.
+Ibercaja is developing a governance model to manage AI systems securely and adaptably, ensuring they can quickly respond to market changes without compromising security.